sheltermanager/asm3/doc/manual/options.rst

 * Use HTML5 client side image scaling: If your browser supports it, media will be scaled on your PC before being uploaded to the server to save time.

+* Show animal thumbnails in clinic books: Show animal pictures in the rows of the clinic waiting and consulting room screens.
+This option is off by default to save screen space and because clinics are normally person-focused.

 * Show animal thumbnails in movement and medical books: Show animal pictures in the rows of the movement and medical books (foster book, reservation book, vaccination book, etc.)